Vietnam.vn - Nền tảng quảng bá Việt Nam

 Some people with urinary tract diseases such as urinary tract infections, urinary stones and genetic diseases such as polycystic kidney disease, autoimmune diseases (lupus erythematosus, glomerulonephritis...) can also progress to kidney failure.

-Sharing the same view, Dr. Nguyen Van Tuyen, Head of the Department of Nephrology - Urology, Duc Giang General Hospital, said that unscientific lifestyle, lack of exercise, staying up late, eating too salty, fatty, sugary foods, eating a lot of processed foods, abusing stimulants such as alcohol, beer, smoking can easily lead to metabolic syndromes such as diabetes, high blood pressure, cardiovascular disease, gout, obesity...
+Sharing the same opinion, Dr. Nguyen Van Tuyen, Head of the Department of Nephrology - Urology, Duc Giang General Hospital, said that an unscientific lifestyle, lack of exercise, staying up late, eating too salty, fatty, sugary foods, eating a lot of processed foods, abusing stimulants such as alcohol, beer, smoking can easily lead to metabolic syndromes such as diabetes, high blood pressure, cardiovascular disease, gout, obesity...

 In addition, the habit of arbitrarily using pain relievers, anti-inflammatory drugs, antibiotics, oriental medicine, drugs of unknown origin, and indiscriminate functional foods is also the cause of increased kidney failure.